 The Audit Committee has verified and revised the company's business operations and found that they all were in compliance with relevant rules and regulations, e.g. the Securities and Exchange Commission Act, Limited Public Company Act, and all relevant rules of the law pertaining to the company's business.
-The committee also revised the "Self-Evaluation Document on Anti-Corruption Measures", which is in the course of being certified by Thailand's Private Sector Collective Action Coalition Against Corruption (Thai-CAC).
+The committee also revised the "Self-Evaluation Document on Anti-Corruption Measures" by Thailand's Private Sector Collective Action Coalition Against Corruption (Thai-CAC).